Diana Damrau: Transition, more lyric soprano and bel canto roles

 Damrau has furthered her exploration of the bel canto repertoire with highlights including role debut in Elvira in I puritani in Geneva in January 2011, and the title role in Donizetti's Linda di Chamounix at the Liceu.
 She has since brought her portrayal in Donizetti's Lucia di Lammermoor to Berlin and Vienna.
 She premiered in a new production of Strauss' Die schweigsame Frau at the 2010 Munich Opera Festival, and portrayed all four heroines in Offenbach's The Tales of Hoffmann in a new production at the Bavarian State Opera premiered in October 2011.
 In May 2012, she returned to Geneva for Philine in Ambroise Thomas' Mignon.
 Following the birth of her second child in autumn 2012, Damrau returned to the stage with a new production of Verdi's Rigoletto at the Metropolitan Opera in February 2013; this was followed by her role debut in the title role of Verdi's La traviata in the same house.
 In October 2013, she sang in the world premiere of Iain Bell's A Harlot's Progress at the Theater an der Wien.
 In March 2014 she sang in La sonnambula at the Metropolitan Opera.

 She debuted in the role of Countess d'Almaviva in the new production of The Marriage of Figaro at La Scala, which premiered on 26 October 2016.

 She took up the title role in Maria Stuarda at the Zürich Opera House in April 2018.
 In 2019 she debuted as Ophélie in Hamlet in concert performances at the Liceu and later at the Deutsche Oper Berlin.

 Concert career

 As well as performing in operas, Damrau is a regular on the concert stage.
 She performed alongside Plácido Domingo at the concert program "3 Orchester und Stars" in Munich to mark the opening of the 2006 FIFA World Cup.
 She has performed lieder at Vienna's Musikverein, Carnegie Hall, Wigmore Hall, La Scala, the Schubertiade in Schwarzenberg, the Kissinger Sommer and both the Munich and Salzburg Festivals, especially with Xavier de Maistre as her accompanist.
 Her concert repertoire includes Mozart's Great Mass in C minor, Requiem and Exsultate, jubilate as well as Handel's Messiah.
 She has performed with conductors as James Levine, Zubin Mehta, Lorin Maazel, Sir Colin Davis, Christoph von Dohnányi, Leonard Slatkin, Pierre Boulez, Nikolaus Harnoncourt and Jesús López Cobos.

 Personal life

 Damrau married French bass-baritone Nicolas Testé in May 2010.
-They have two children.
+They have two sons: Alexander, born in 2010 or 2011, and Colyn, born in 2012.